 - Will it help me to feel proud/motivated/empowered?

-The daily planner (there are weekly ones, too, which you can check out via the link at the end of this post) gives me the space to remind me to do normal stuff, like go to Costco for coconut milk (’cause it’s cheaper), while also reminding me to hone in on my wellbeing: If I’m not feeling up for the drive or the line-ups, I buy what I need locally.
+The daily desire map planner (there are weekly ones, too, which you can check out via the link at the end of this post) gives me the space to remind me to do normal stuff, like go to Costco for coconut milk, while also reminding me to hone in on my wellbeing: If I’m not feeling up for the drive or the line-ups, I buy what I need locally.

 It’s planning with how you want to feel in mind.

 Your feelings are important.
-If you follow them (the ones that make you joyful, not ragey) they’ll lead you in the optimal direction.
+If you follow them (the ones that feel joyful, not ragey) they’ll lead you in the optimal direction.
 The desire map planner helps you do that.

-And it’s got some cool extras.
-Here’s a few of my favorites:
+It’s also got some cool new extras for 2019.
+Here are a few of my favorites:

 - the astrological section;

-- the monthly check-in pages (where I can reconnect with my goals for the year or adjust them if needed);
+- the monthly check-in pages (where you can reconnect with your goals for the year and adjust them if needed);

-- a weekend section where I can reflect on how the week went (siphon out the lessons = me every day) and envision for the coming week;
+- a weekend section where you can reflect on how the week went (siphon out the lessons = me every day) and envision for the coming week;

-- the monthly calendar view, so I know when the next full moon is, which isn’t just nice to know, but necessary:
+- the monthly calendar view, so you know when the next full moon is, which isn’t just nice to know, but necessary if you’re me:

 ME: “Why do I feel so unsettled?”
 Checks calendar.
 “Ohhh.
 It’s Mercury retrograde.
-I think I’ll declutter my house now and stop beating myself up for feeling so vulnerable.”
+I think I’ll declutter my house now and stop beating myself up for feeling so vulnerable about the past.”